Nizarel/DevOps_DevSecOps/Scenarios/PenetrationTesting/Yml_Pipeline_Direct.md

 > **Important** _all of the remaining steps include 'condition: always()'.
 This makes sure that if the build fails we still get a useful report.
 Otherwise, our scan results will not be presented in a useful manner when a threshold is surpassed._

-Copy the build artifcats (tests results) to the Artifact Directory
+Copy the build artifacts (tests results) to the Artifact Directory

 ``` YAML